Legal factors affecting businesses

 Catering businesses across the United Kingdom will need to comply with The Food Safety and Hygiene (England) Regulations 2013; The Food Hygiene (Scotland) Regulations 2006 (as amended); The Food Hygiene (Wales) Regulations 2006; The Food Hygiene Regulations (Northern Ireland) 2006.

-To find out which laws apply to your business, visit Gov.uk opens in new window.
+To find out which laws apply to your business, visit gov.uk.

 It may also be worth talking to a solicitor who specialises in commercial law to ensure you’re fully up to speed on legal factors affecting business in your industry.

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or its subsidiaries or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: The Start -Up Loans Company makes reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.